What is Diarrhea:

-Although the diarrhea is not any serious disease, sometimes when the Diarrhea is chronic it might create some complication in our body like, dehydration which is pretty dangerous for children, aged people who have a conceded and in fact a weak immune system.
-Not just that, severe diarrhoea can also cause blood in the stool which causes the dizziness and lack of energy.
+Although the diarrhea is not any serious disease, sometimes when the Diarrhea is chronic it might create some complication in our body like, dehydration, which is pretty dangerous for children, aged people who have a conceded and in fact a weak immune system.
+Not just that, severe diarrhea can also cause blood in the stool which causes the dizziness and lack of energy.
 It will make the sufferer unable to control the bowel movements and sometimes it can be so severe that it can also damage the kidneys.

 Chronic diarrhea can lead to Instant dehydration as a result of over loss of fluids and electrolytes (sodium, potassium, bicarbonate, and chloride) from the body in the form of vomit, urine, stool, and sweat.
 The symptoms of dehydration include severe thirst, urinating less than usual, dizziness, dry mouth, dry skin, recessed eyes, and cheeks.
 These are meant for adults, whereas in infants the symptoms of dehydration will be something like excessive thirst, lack of energy, no tears while crying, recessed eyes and cheeks, etc.

 Diarrhea is usually gets set right on its own in one or two days, but if it lasts longer than two or three days Doctor’s consultation is required along with some medical tests like blood tests and stool tests to confirm any bacterial attack, colonoscopy where the entire colon will be checked for infections, and X-ray or CT scans for imaging the structural idiosyncrasies.
 Thus, these are some of The Diagnosis involved in Diarrhea Treatment.

 - An urgent need to use the washroom.